badal-io/airflow2-local-ci-cd/README.md

         docker-compose up

-  - To rebuild containers (if changes are aplied on dockerfile/docker-compose):
+  - To rebuild containers (if changes are applied on Dockerfile or Docker-Compose):

         docker-compose down

         docker-compose up --build

-  - To cleaning up all containers and remove database:
+  - To cleaning up all containers and remove the database:

         docker-compose down --volumes --rmi all